absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ```

 When reloading the page, the URL in the form should be the same as it was before.
-The main advantage is that you can now rename your URL without refactor your whole templates that are possibly using this route URL.
+The main advantage is that you can now rename your URL without refactoring your whole templates that are possibly using this route URL.